zeman/data-whare/README.md

 `./vendor/bin/sail up -d`
 `cp .env.example .env`
-`./vendor/bin/sail php artisan key:generate`
+`./vendor/bin/sail artisan key:generate`
-`./vendor/bin/sail php artisan migrate`
+`./vendor/bin/sail artisan migrate`

+Open up a new screen process to run scheduled jobs.

+`screen`
+`./vendor/bin/sail artisan schedule:work`
+`control+a` then `d` to exit screen while leaving the process running `screen -r` to resume the screen session

 Visit the IP of you Raspberry Pi in your browser and follow the instructions.